GFlorio/gflorio.github.io/cv.md

 > **If you are a recruiter, you might want to check out my [Experience Summary](/summary),
 > where I tell a bit about my work experience with several tools and methods, sorted by keyword.**

+You can also download a slightly more condensed version of this in [PDF](/pdf/cv.pdf).

 ## <i class="fa fa-briefcase"></i> Work History

 ### Software Engineer (Back-end and DevOps) at Novidá